dineshkummarc/Picturo2.0/README.md

 Customize settings by editing config.php in the root folder of Picturo.
 To override a setting simply uncomment it in config.php and set your custom value.

 ### Privatize your site
-Picturo can keep your galleries private, you just have to edit config.php and set private variable to true and add a user.
-By default, there is an admin user with the password “admin” in the configuration file.
-Just uncomment the two following lines to enable private galleries :
+Picturo can keep your galleries private, you just have to edit config.php and set private variable to true and add a user. ``By default, there is an admin user with the password “admin” in the configuration file``.
+Just uncomment the two following lines to enable private galleries : <br/>
 ``$config['private'] = true;`` <br/>
-``$config['private_pass']['admin'] = 'd033e22ae348aeb5660fc2140aec35850c4da997';``
+``$config['private_pass']['admin'] = 'd033e22ae348aeb5660fc2140aec35850c4da997';`` <br/>
 Passwords are SHA-1 strings, you can generate your passwords online here.

 ### Add galleries
 Your photos must be stored in content folder, if you want to add a gallery you just need to create a folder within your content folder.
 Galleries thumbnail are generated with the first picture found in the folder.

 ### Create your own theme